 An elderly woman recently told me she was doing her part by driving a new Prius.
 I shocked the poor dear by suggesting the real answer would be to get rid of her car altogether.

-She carefully explained to me why that would be impossible, that she had some needs absolutely requiring a car.
+She carefully explained to me why that would be impossible, that she had some needs absolutely requiring a car; she had to get to her doctor and the grocery store.
 Exactly my point!
 Every driver on our clogged highways can make the same argument.

 The real solution is to have the entire world’s population divide up into groups of three, and two of them volunteer to immediately reduce the surplus population.
 There are just too many of us.
 We are the ubiquitous trilobites of our geologic age.
 A handful of geese flying in formation is a beautiful sight, but hundreds of them side-by-side pooping on our lawn is another story.

 We are the ones now pooping on the earth’s lawn.
 Just since our high school graduation, our country’s population has doubled.
 It will double again in even less time.
-This cannot possibly go on.
+This cannot possibly go on much longer.